You are listening to the Sean Hannity Radio Show Podcast.

 Absolutely not.

-Like, for example, I know that there are there are parents that have their kids studying violin and the piano and the arts and and and they take autist the autistry and and all of this stuff, that's all great, but for the average person that's struggling to put food on their table, pay for a roof over their head, and have a decent car, and maybe take one Disney vacation every five years.
+That's all great, but for the average person that's struggling to put food on their table, pay for a roof over their head and have a decent car and maybe take one Disney vacation every five years, you know what?

 They don't give a flying rip.

-And I I'll be honest, I have no respect for these people that they don't respect the people and the struggles that most people go through.
+And I'll be honest, I have no respect for these people that they don't respect the people and the struggles that most people go through.

 They're a bunch of overpaid, spoiled brats in this business I work in.

-And I you know what?
+And I, you know what?

 I despise them all.

-I don't like any of them, except you.
+I don't like any of them except you.

-I Oh, you're so sweet.
+Oh, you're so sweet.

 Well, I love you too, but I agree with you entirely, of course.

-They're the ones sort of chiding people like me who say no, we we're we're full up, we can't take any more.
+They're the ones sort of chiding people like me who say, no, we're full up.

-And yet they're always the ones who live in the most expensive, most exclusive, most elite uh areas of the country.
+And yet they're always the ones who live in the most expensive, most exclusive, most elite areas of the country.

-They're the ones with the private health, the private schooling, the private everything, which I respect private health, private schooling, but you know, of course, that means that they do have the liberty of being somewhat distanced from these people that they are inviting into where we live.
+But, you know, of course, that means that they do have the liberty of being somewhat distanced from these people that they are inviting into where we live.

 You know, it's a very different thing.